 Radio is still the mass media that reaches the widest audience in the world.

 It is a powerful and low-cost medium even suited to reach remote communities.
 Serving as a platform for public debate, radio allows for equal participation and empowers some of the most marginalized groups in our societies, including the illiterate, the disabled, women, youth and the poor.
 Furthermore, radio has a strong impact in emergency communication and disaster relief.

-There is also a changing face to radio services which, in the present times of media convergence, are taking up new technological forms, such as broadband, mobiles and tablets.
-However, it is said that up to a billion people still do not have access to radio today.
+There is a changing face to radio services which, in the present times of media convergence, are taking up new technological forms, such as broadband, mobiles, DAB+ and tablets.

-The date of 13 February, the day the United Nations radio was established in 1946, was proposed by the Director-General of UNESCO.
-The objectives of the Day will be to raise greater awareness among the public and the media of the importance of radio; to encourage decision makers to establish and provide access to information through radio; as well as to enhance networking and international cooperation among broadcasters.
+The 13 February was specifically chosen for World Radio Day as United Nations Radio was established on this date in 1946.
+The Day aims to raise greater awareness among the public and the media on the importance of radio, to encourage decision-makers to establish and provide access to information through radio, and to enhance networking and international cooperation among broadcasters.

 This Day highlights UNESCO’s commitment to bolster communication between all societies for the purpose of deepening mutual understanding through the “free flow of ideas by word and image.”
 The Organization works to ensure that radio develops and remains free, independent and pluralistic, encouraging a variety of voices in the public debate, and widening access to information and knowledge.